ERC-20 Standard: A Cornerstone of the Ethereum Ecosystem

 The Ethereum blockchain introduced a widely adopted token standard known as ERC-20, which has played a major role in Ethereum’s growth by acting as a universal and interoperable framework for fungible tokens.
-First proposed in 2015, ERC-20 quickly captured attention for its ability to redefine how digital assets are created and managed on a blockchain.

 One of the biggest advantages of ERC-20 is that developers can issue tokens without building everything from scratch.
 By following a shared set of rules, tokens created under this standard can interact seamlessly with decentralized applications (dApps), wallets, and exchanges across the Ethereum ecosystem.
 This interoperability has been a key driver behind the explosive growth of Ethereum-based projects.